FenyoLab/EC_codeximaging/docs/README_celesta.md

 * `project_title:` Use same value as in `celesta_create_obj.sh`.
 This should be the name of the subfolder containing all results.
 * `results_dir`: Use same value as in `celesta_create_obj.sh`.
 This should be the parent directory of the `project_title` subdir.
-* `high_anchor`: Series of space-separated expression thresholds for anchor cells, in order of cell types listed in `prior_marker_info`.
+* `high_anchor`: Series of space-separated thresholds for high expression probability in anchor cells, in order of cell types listed in `prior_marker_info`.
 Can leave blank for CELESTA defaults (0.7 for all cell types).
-* `high_iter`: Series of space-separated expression thresholds for iteration cells, in order of cell types listed in `prior_marker_info`.
-Can leave blank for CELESTA defaults (0.5 for all cell types).
+* `high_iter`: Same as above, but for iteration cells.
+Default is 0.5 for all cell types.
-* `low_anchor`: Series of space-separated expression thresholds for anchor cells, in order of cell types listed in `prior_marker_info`.
-Can leave blank for CELESTA defaults (0.9 for all cell types).
+* `low_anchor`: Same as above, but defines low expression probability for anchor cells.
+Default is 0.9 for all cell types.
-* `low_iter`: Series of space-separated expression thresholds for anchor cells, in order of cell types listed in `prior_marker_info`.
-Can leave blank for CELESTA defaults (1 for all cell types).
+* `low_iter`: Same as above, but for iteration cells.
+Default is 1 for all cell types.

+For `high_anchor` and `high_iter`, you can use this [example spreadsheet](https://docs.google.com/spreadsheets/d/1xc_mcczZ0B0EAhWt6SpMEdjmpPlIWInAd9OLzNKNgkI/edit?usp=sharing) to edit thresholds and output them into the correct format for CELESTA.

-*Note: Output filenames will contain the full lists of high_anchor and high_iter thresholds.
+*Note: Output filenames will contain the full lists of `high_anchor` and `high_iter` thresholds.
 There is probably a better way to do this, but this is how it is for now.*

 ### B. Run the full pipeline with `celesta_full_pipeline.sh`
 This creates a CELESTA object, assigns cells, plots expression probability, and plots cell assignments using built-in CELESTA functions.

-*Note: While this is the simplest option, this entails building an object from scratch and only one set of thresholds can be tested.
+*Note: While this is the simplest option, it isn't the fastest.
+It entails building the object from scratch, and only one set of thresholds can be tested at a time.
 Furthermore, the plots outputted by CELESTA don't always look the best.*

 You will need to edit these arguments: